Coming From Abroad?

 Have More Questions?

-She’s our resident expert on everything you’ll need to know regarding tuition and fees.
-She’ll be happy to have a chat and help you build a plan for your creative career.
+He’s our expert on everything you’ll need to know regarding tuition and fees.
+He’ll be happy to have a chat and help you build a plan for your creative career.

 Next Application Deadline: June 15